Trepan-Debuggers/kshdb/README.md

 What's not here yet in detail
 -----------------------------

-This can be done with or without support from ksh, albeit faster with help from ksh.
+This can be done with or without support from `ksh`, albeit faster with help from `ksh`.

 * Setting `$0`
 * lots of other stuff including...
   * display expressions, signal handling,
+  * command completion
   * debugger commands:
      * debug - recursive debugging
      * file  - sets file name for the current source